LITERATURE: GENERAL NON-FICTION

 Duvert, Tony, L'Enfant au masculin, Paris, 1980.
 In French only.

-Eglinton, J.Z., Greek Love (originally USA, 1964, British edition, London, 1971).
+Eglinton, J.Z., Greek Love, USA edition, 1964; British edition, London, 1971.
+Review.
 A scholarly and ground-breaking study of pederasty, mostly devoted to addressing the social concerns about it most in vogue in the 1960s, but including some history and a useful anthology of literature.

 Fraser, Dr. Morris, The Death of Narcissus, London, 1976.